 While Bentley’s choice of the portly Continental platform still polarizes racing fans, the amount of work that went into turning a 2.3 tonne vehicle of opulence into a competent GT3 racer is worthy of nothing but admiration.
 To perform this task, Bentley partnered with M-Sport in the UK of World Rally Championship fame, which took to the car with a clean-sheet perspective.

-The Continental is one the largest of the GT3 racers courtesy of its base chassis: a road-going steel monocoque.
+The Bentley Continental GT3 is one the largest of the GT3 racers courtesy of its base chassis: a road-going steel monocoque.
 It is required to be used due to the FIA GT3 regulation.
 The Bentley design utilises a fair amount of the exterior panelling to absorb the stresses of road use, and allows for the reduction in overall material required.
 It provides a great starting point for building a racing car.

 Empty shells are shipped to M-Sport for fit out, and the mass of parts from the 2.3 tonne road car that don’t make it into the race car is quite staggering; such is the quest for speed.